4d/4D-Mobile-App/Documentation/Classes/Feature.md

 ### Declaration of flags

 ```4d
+// Create the class for the 19R8 version of the component and with a local file
 Feature:=cs.Feature.new(1980; Folder(fk user preferences folder).file("4d.mobile"))

 // Mark:R6Feature.delivered("alias"; 1960)  // [MOBILE] Use aliasesFeature.delivered("androidDataSet"; 1960)  // [ANDROID] Data set